-Section 4: Holiday Scheduling
+Section 4: Federal Holiday Scheduling

-- A. Scheduling time off for all holidays, Federal and other, will be done on a fair and equitable basis, taking into account the mission and requirements of the Department. - B. Peer negotiation will be used for scheduling holidays.
+- A. The Department will use a separate holiday calendar or a combined holiday and annual leave planning calendar, which will be posted no later than September 1st of each year. - B. Scheduling time off for Federal holidays will be done in accordance with the procedures outlined below. - C. Peer negotiation will be used for scheduling holidays.
 Peer negotiation is defined as RNs first discussing holiday preferences among themselves to determine holiday selection in lieu of the Department making the determination.
-The outcome reached through peer negotiation is subject to supervisory approval. - C. Process for Holiday Coverage - The RN solicitation for requests for holidays off or to work a holiday during the next leave year beginning with pay period one through pay period twenty-six will be posted on each work unit by September 1st.
-RNs should indicate their holiday preferences in priority order, number one being the first choice off, by September 30th. - 2.
-The finalized holiday schedules for the following leave year will be approved and posted by November 15th of the current year. - 3.
-Where there are more requests for a specific holiday than can be supported by the staffing plan, the following priorities will be applied:
+The outcome reached through peer negotiation is subject to supervisory approval. - D. Process for Holiday Coverage - 1.
+The RN solicitation for requests for holidays off or to work a holiday during the next leave year beginning with pay period one through pay period twenty-six will be posted on each work unit by September 1st.
+RNs should indicate their holiday preferences, by September 30th.
+RNs will use this time period to discuss or work out any peer negotiated agreements. - 2.
+The Department will approve or disapprove all timely submitted requests before considering requests that failed to meet the deadline. - 3.
+The finalized holiday schedules for the following leave year will be approved and posted by November 15th of the current year. - 4.
+Where there are more requests for a specific holiday than can be supported by the staffing plan, the following priorities will be applied: - Priority 1 Peer negotiated arrangement

-Priority 1 - Peer negotiated arrangement Priority 2 - RNs that did not have that holiday off in the preceding year Priority 3 - Determined by seniority once management makes a determination as to qualified staff

-- 4. If there are additional opportunities identified for holidays off, the Department will maximize the number of RNs off.
+- Priority 2 RNs that did not have that holiday off in the preceding year - Priority 3 Determined by seniority once management makes a determination as to qualified staff - 5.
+If there are additional opportunities identified for holidays off, the Department will maximize the number of RNs off.
 If the Department posts open slots on the holiday schedule, the Department will promptly consider RN requests, determine whom to approve based on the above process beginning with those previously denied, and post the approved RN requests for those holiday periods.
-These requests will not be arbitrarily denied. - 5.
-When there are more RNs wanting to work the holiday than are required, the determination will be based on seniority (most senior) once management makes a determination as to qualified staff.

-- 6. The Department will make efforts to minimize impact on reassigned RN(s) with previously approved holiday requests.
-The affected RN(s) will keep their previously approved holiday request, unless there is no other qualified RN to perform the assignment, including the utilization of alternative staffing methods.
-RNs hired or transferred in after the submission of holiday preferences will have their requests considered fairly and equitably after the application of the above process. - 7.
+These requests will not be arbitrarily denied. - 6.
+When there are more RNs wanting to work the holiday than are required, the determination will be based on seniority (most senior) once management makes a determination as to qualified staff. - 7.
+The Department will make efforts to minimize impact on reassigned RN(s) with previously approved holiday requests.
+The affected RN(s) will keep their previously approved holiday request, unless the supervisor determines after considering alternative staffing methods, there is no other qualified RN to perform the assignment.
+RNs hired or transferred in after the submission of holiday preferences will have their requests considered fairly and equitably after the application of the above process. - 8.
 When the RN has approved annual leave where the time period includes a holiday, the holiday will be approved.
 The holiday within the leave period will be considered the RN's first priority request.